NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 </package>
 ```

-When you include a file named `readme.txt` in the package, the contents of that file will be displayed in Visual Studio as plain text immediately after the package is installed directly (but not when the package is installed as a dependency).
+When you include a file named `readme.txt` in the package, the contents of that file are displayed in Visual Studio as plain text immediately after the package is installed directly (but not when the package is installed as a dependency).
 For example, here's how the readme for the HtmlAgilityPack package appears:

 ![The display of a readme file for a NuGet package upon installation](media/Create_01-ShowReadme.png)

 > [!Note]
-> If you include an empty `<files>` node in the `.nuspec` file, NuGet will not include any other content in the package other than what's in the `lib` folder.
+> If you include an empty `<files>` node in the `.nuspec` file, NuGet doesn't include any other content in the package other than what's in the `lib` folder.

 ## Including MSBuild props and targets in a package